ENHANZE® Drug Delivery Technology

 • Rituxan Hycela® (rituximab/hyaluronidase human) (US) / MabThera®(rituximab) (International)

-Additionally, we continue to increase the number of products in development through our collaborations with leading pharmaceutical and biotechnology companies, including Abbvie, Alexion, argenx, Baxalta, Bristol-Myers Squibb, Horizon, Janssen, Lilly, Pfizer, Roche and ViiV Healthcare.
+Additionally, we continue to increase the number of products in development through our collaborations with leading pharmaceutical and biotechnology companies, including Abbvie, Pharmaceuticals, argenx, Baxalta, Bristol-Myers Squibb, Janssen, Lilly, Pfizer, Roche, and ViiV Healthcare.

 • Bristol Myers Squibb